sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

    will have lied.

 Wait, what?
 How can that last part be true?
-I mean, it sounds like a perfectly reasonable strategy does not it?
+I mean, it sounds like a perfectly reasonable strategy does it not?
 You collected some data, the results were not conclusive, so now what you want to do is collect more data until the the results *are* conclusive.
 What is wrong with that?